pgroenbaek/ustracks-stf-profiles/README.md

 This is an attempt to mimic USTracks as best as possible using the Open Rails STF track profile format.

-These track profiles enable use of the superelevation feature in Open Rails together with Norbert Rieger's USTracks.
+These track profiles enable use of the super-elevation feature in Open Rails together with Norbert Rieger's USTracks.

-If you want to generate track pieces to place within a route these are not for you.

-In that case you are much better off using the DPP profiles provided by Norbert with Dynatrax.
+If you wish to replace dynamic tracks within a route and/or generate new track shapes, you should instead use the DPP profiles provided by Norbert with Dynatrax.

 ## Installation